usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/config/email-notification.rst

 You can modify or internationalize the information sent during an email notification.
 UForge provides a set of default templates for each email type sent by the system.
 The templates are stored in: /opt/UShareSoft/uforge/tmpl

-.. warning: When UForge is upgraded all the templates in the default directory will be overwritten.
+.. warning:: When UForge is upgraded all the templates in the default directory will be overwritten.
 To ensure that any custom templates are restored during an update, a copy must be made of the custom template.

 User account management emails: